 The dainty adolescent form, the Togetic, abandons its eggshell in favor of a small pair of wings and a partially developed, hydrogen-filled gas sack within their bodies.
 These wings are only to provide a method of steerage and control; lift is provided from their hydrogen sacs.
 Much of their body is optimized for lighter-than-air travel; they have hollow bones and powerful leg muscles, the better to provide liftoff with.
 They are not capable of full flight at this time, and are only capable of making short, one to two metre long "hops".
 As such, they still spend most of their life on the ground.
-(Despite this, they are still considered to be Normal-Flying-type Pokémon.)
-They possess keen hearing and vision- coupled with their flight mechanisms they can spot fruit or threats on the ground and react to them surprisingly quickly.
-This will often take the form of "pronking" a sudden, one-to-two metre bound into the air in an effort to escape from their predators.
+(Despite this, they are still considered to be [[strike:Normal]] Fairy-Flying-type Pokémon.)
+They possess keen hearing and vision -- coupled with their flight mechanisms, they can spot fruit or threats on the ground and react to them surprisingly quickly.
+This will often take the form of "pronking" -- a sudden, one-to-two metre bound into the air in an effort to signal to predators that they are aware of them, fit, and healthy, and therefore not worth chasing.
 In addition to these practical senses, Togetic can also sense the kindness in other people and Pokémon's hearts.

 Togepi are rarely found in the wild.
 If they are, they are usually in the forest nest of their mother Togekiss.
 Togekiss nests are usually found in warm, dry, upland environments.
 Many have been found in the Johto and Kanto regions, and recently there has been talk of implementing a captive breding program.
 Togetic live in secluded areas in forests and woodlands, and Togekiss spend almost their entire life in the air, visiting peaceful regions and are so vastly rare anyway that most Trainers do not bother trying to find them.
 Unless forced onto the ground by injury, most male Togekiss may never land.